ChaseHaddix/ChaseHaddix.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page!
-Here, you will find a collection of scientific projects I have collaborated on and other professional achievements over the past decade.
+Here, you will find a collection my of scientific works and other professional achievements over the past decade.

-In addition, I have several blog posts dedicated to increasing understanding and interest in the field of neuroengineering!
-Please use to tabs at the top to navigate to the different pages.
+Check out the Blog tab to learn more about neurotechnology and what neural engineers do!
 Enjoy!

 What is Neural Engineering?
 ======